MaxRStevens1/demo-project/README.md

 # M Explorer
 Hello!
-This is an infintely exlporable, procedurally generated demo game.
+This is an infintely exlporable, procedurally generated demo game created by Max Stevens.

 # Usage